 A recent study of financial institutions (FIs) in North America by ISMG and OneSpan highlighted that improving the customer experience is their top business objective for digital account opening in 2020.
 For 49% of respondents, the biggest obstacle for to digital account opening for FIs was legacy, manual ID verification and 35% found that knowledge-based authentication tools had become a point of friction to onboarding.

-Banks are realising that partnerships with are critical to making progress with digital onboarding.
+Banks are realising that partnerships with technology providers are critical to making progress with digital onboarding.
 Most lack the digital expertise and agility to achieve this in-house.
 41% of respondents in ISMG’s survey planned to invest in new or existing partnerships to deliver a better digital onboarding experience.

 The time to act is now and two Canadian banks have already announced they will be introducing biometric tools into their mobile onboarding processes.

 Data from The World Bank has predicted a 5.2% reduction in GDP in 2020, making it "the deepest global recession for decades, despite the extraordinary efforts of governments."
 The OECD’s data suggests that the economies likely to be worst hit in 2020 are France, Italy and the UK.